Walter Bedell Smith: Ambassador to the Soviet Union

 Smith returned to the United States in March 1949.
 Truman offered him the post of Assistant Secretary of State for European Affairs, but Smith declined the appointment and preferred to return to military duty.
 He was appointed as the commander of the First Army at Fort Jay in New York, his first command since 1918.
 Throughout the war, Smith had been troubled by a recurring stomach ulcer.
 The problem became severe in 1949.
-He was no longer able eat a normal diet, and he suffered from malnutrition.
+He was no longer able to eat a normal diet, and he suffered from malnutrition.
 Smith was admitted to the Walter Reed Army Hospital, whose surgeons decided to remove most of his stomach.
 That did cure his ulcer, but Smith remained malnourished and thin.